 A Note on Federal Law

-Our cannabis practice is limited to advising clients on conduct permitted under Washington and Oregon state law, and our advice is limited to Washington Initiative 502 and Oregon Measure 91 and the statutes, regulations, orders, policies, and other state and local provisions implementing them.
+Our cannabis practice is limited to advising clients on conduct permitted under California, Washington and Oregon state law, and our advice is limited to Washington Initiative 502 and Oregon Measure 91 and the statutes, regulations, orders, policies, and other state and local provisions implementing them.
 Such activities may violate applicable federal drug laws and therefore carry risk of criminal penalties, including forfeiture of property.
 The current policy of the U.S. Department of Justice regarding its enforcement of federal criminal law in this area is reflected in the memo of January 4, 2018 (the "Memo").
 The United States Attorneys for the Western and Eastern Districts of Washington and the District of Oregon have also issued statements regarding federal marijuana prosecutions in light of the Memo.
-United States Attorneys in other jurisdictions have also issued statements in response to the Memo which are publically available.
+United States Attorneys in other jurisdictions have also issued statements in response to the Memo which are publicly available.
 The Memo may result in some change from prior federal practice in this area, although what that change may be, if any, we are not able to predict.
 Further, these policy statements are subject to change, in part because the United States Attorney General and United States Attorneys are political appointments who are also subject to change.
 We are not criminal lawyers and are unable to advise on criminal matters relating to cannabis.